Institute-of-BDKE-CQJTU/OaF-SQL/README.md

 Code and datasets of our paper "A Question-aware Few-shot Text-to-SQL Neural Model for Industrial Databases"

-Our post-training code is based on PyTorch(1.8.1) and Transformers(4.21.0), and fine-tuning code is identical with https://github.com/alibaba/AliceMind/tree/main/SDCUP in requirements.
+Our code is based on PyTorch(1.8.1) and Transformers(4.21.0), and is identical with https://github.com/alibaba/AliceMind/tree/main/SDCUP in requirements.

 ## Data
 The few-shot ESQL dataset are located in the "data/esql" directory.